syntaqx/weightloss-journal/README.md

 - __Intermittent Fasting:__ 12h - Every Day

 > I don't expect I'll do well on this still, but I'll try for it when I can.

+This program seem to hit all of my requirements, so I'm committing to it.

 Additionally to help in tracking my goals, I ordered: